Available in: Polish

 |Trade union check off arrangements||Details of trade union membership and deductions of contributions made at source||Contract|

-14. In the course of your work, we may receive Personal Information relating to you from others.
-Internally, Personal Information may be derived from your managers and other colleagues or our IT systems; externally, it may be derived from our Customers, Carriers, Service Provider or others with whom you communicate by email or other systems.
+14. In the course of your work, we may receive Personal Data relating to you from others.
+Internally, Personal Data may be derived from your managers and other colleagues or our IT systems; externally, it may be derived from our Customers, Carriers, Service Provider or others with whom you communicate by email or other systems.

-16. We will only disclose your Personal Information outside the group if disclosure is consistent with a ground for processing on which we rely and doing so is lawful and fair to you.
+16. We will only disclose your Personal Data outside the group if disclosure is consistent with a ground for processing on which we rely and doing so is lawful and fair to you.

-We may disclose your data if it is necessary for our legitimate interests as an organization or the interests of a third party (but we will not do this if these interests are over-ridden by your interests and rights in particular to privacy).
-We may also disclose your Personal Information if you consent, where we are required to do so by law and in connection with criminal or regulatory investigations.
+We may disclose your Personal Data if it is necessary for our legitimate interests as an organization or the interests of a third party (but we will not do this if these interests are over-ridden by your interests and rights in particular to privacy).
+We may also disclose your Personal Data if you consent, where we are required to do so by law and in connection with criminal or regulatory investigations.

-17. Specific circumstances in which your Personal Information may be disclosed include:
+17. Specific circumstances in which your Personal Data may be disclosed include:

-18. Although there is no specific period for which we will keep your Personal Information, we will not keep it for longer than is necessary for our purposes.
-In general, we will keep your Personal Information for the duration of your employment and for a period afterwards.
+18. Although there is no specific period for which we will keep your Personal Data, we will not keep it for longer than is necessary for our purposes and as permitted by applicable law.
+In general, we will keep your Personal Data for the duration of your employment and for a period afterwards.
 In considering how long to keep it, we will take into account its relevance to our business and your employment either as a record or in the event of a legal claim.

-If your data is only useful for a short period (for example, CCTV or a record of a holiday request), we may delete it.
+If your Personal Data is only useful for a short period (for example, CCTV or a record of a holiday request), we will delete it once no longer needed.

-19. We are headquartered in USA and we have another office in India.
-Therefore, in connection with our business and for employment, administrative, management and legal purposes, we may transfer your Personal Information outside the EEA to members of our group as well as to Service Providers.
+19. We are headquartered in the USA and we have offices in Germany, the Netherlands, Singapore and India.
+Our HR and finance team is based in the USA, the Netherlands, Germany and India.
+Therefore, in connection with our business and for employment, administrative, management and legal purposes, we will transfer your Personal Data outside the EEA to companies of our group as well as to Service Providers.
 We will ensure that the transfer is lawful and that there are appropriate security arrangements.